 Nigella Seeds (Kalonji) - These have a nutty taste, and are commonly used in an Indian spice blend - 'panch phoren'.
 Nigella seeds are very common to regional Bengali cooking.

 Ajwain (Bishop's weed) - Flavour similar to thyme, with a taste similar to anise.
-It is used to make samosa pastry casings, parathas, in chutneys and in temperings for dal and curries.
+It is used to make samosa pastry casings, parathas, in Green Chutney and in temperings for dal and curries.

 Turmeric – The golden spice, used to added a lovely color to the dish, has mild flavor.
 Known for boosting immunity and reducing inflammation.
 Can be used to make immunity boosting drinks such as ginger-turmeric tea.